marcellodibello/misc/index.md

 ### Problem 3: Arbitrariness and lack of an explanation

 The third problem is not stated in the report, and it is my own.
 In reading the report, I was struck by how brittle the Bayesian analysys can be.
 One can change dramatically the outcome by (1) adding or removing evidence and (2) adjusting the Bayesian facfor for each piece of evidence.
-See the difference between teh Rootclaim table on page 27 and Stansifer own calculations on page 67.
-In te former, the Bayesian factor for the lab leak is overwhelming, while in the latter, it is as low as 0.00003.
+See the difference between the Rootclaim table on page 27 and Stansifer's own calculations on page 67.
+In the former, the Bayesian factor for the lab leak is overwhelming, while in the latter, it is as low as 0.00003.
 How can we have such dramatic difference?
 This is somewhat disconcerting.

 ## Can the Bayesian analysis help?